Tone Is In The Cone

 The typical cone stamps are ‘1777’ for a 75Hz cone and ‘0444’ (notice the leading zero) for a 55Hz cone.

 Their sound is very similar to the previously mentioned pulsonics, but you might notice they are marginally brighter at lower volume levels.
 The beauty of these cones is that because they were produced a little more recently they tend to turn up in better condition than the older pre-rola speakers and are usually a lot cheaper to buy!

 Most people dismiss these cones as Kurt Muellers because of the cone stamps.
 A classic example of how a lot of guitarists use their eyes when evaluating gear, rather than their ears!

 ‘RIC’ stamped cones

 Most commonly seen on greyback and creamback speakers from around August 1973 to mid 1975, and on most ‘G12’ alnico speakers made before mid 1962.
-These cones were probably made in house at Celestion’s Thames Ditton factory.
+These cones were probably made in house at Celestion’s Thames Ditton factory (in my opinion).

 They are usually fairly easy to identify by their blue/grey appearance, and they do not usually have a ‘shadow’ around the dustcap like a pulsonic or mueller cone.